 I get the pleasure of being friends with and meeting women who are super ambitious.
 I am inspired daily by the accomplishments of those around me.
 And…I hear a lot about “the hustle” and “being too busy.”
 It’s a fine balance between “killing it” and letting “it” kill you!
-Here are five tips to help you find that balance for yourself.
+Here are five tips to help you find that flow for yourself.

 1. Schedule regular connection.